retaildevcrews/helium-java/README.md

 # build the image

+# IMPORTANT: In the following steps, you will be using the Dockerfile-Dev to build a developer
+# image, and thus, you MUST make sure that you change the USER ID (UID) and GROUP ID (GID) of the
+# 'helium' user set via the'useradd -u <uid>' in the Dockerfile-Dev to the one that is assigned
+# to you on your host.
+The Dockerfile-Dev sets default values of UID=1000 and GID=1000 for the
+# helium user.
+On a single user system, in general you would have the same IDs but kindly
+# verify using the 'id' command that this is the case or change appropriately.

-docker build -t helium-dev .
+docker build . -t helium-dev -f Dockerfile-Dev

+# We use a multi-stage docker build as installing the prerequisites and Azure CLI takes a while.
+# If you want to build a "permanent cache" of the first stage (so that "docker system prune"
+# doesn't delete it), you can run this command first:

+docker build . --target helium-dev-base -t helium-dev-base -f Dockerfile-Dev

+# Note that as part of building the dev container, we copy the source code into the
+# /home/helium/helium-java as we run the code as the helium user and so the developer has
+# access to the source within the container to experiment with.

+# Customizing your environment with dotFiles
+# If you want to use git from within the container, you should copy your ~/.gitconfig to dotFiles folder
+# before building the container.
+You can also copy your ~/.bashrc file to dotFiles to keep your aliases and exports.
+# Ensure you don't accidentally copy any credentials or secrets!
+# .gitignore will not commit any files in dotFiles that begin with "."
+# update .gitignore for any other files to exclude.

-# Then run the container.
+# Then run the container with the command specified below.
+Note that the -v argument below specifies
+# that the Host OS $HOME/.azure should be mounted in the /home/helium/.azure in the container.
+This
+# is done so that any stored azure credentials created and cached by (az login) from the  host OS
+# will be used to access the keyvault specified using the cmd line argument KEYVAULT_NAME.
+# Additionally, mounting the volume (with the -v option) prevents your Azure credentials from
+# accidentally getting pushed to a repo.

-docker run -p4120:4120 --name helium-dev --env AUTH_TYPE=CLI --env KEYVAULT_NAME=$KEYVAULT_NAME -v ~/.azure:/home/helium/.azure helium-dev:latest
+docker run -p 4120:4120 --name helium-dev \
+--env KEYVAULT_NAME=$He_Name  \
+-v ~/.azure:/home/helium/.azure -it helium-dev:latest

+# Note that the dev dockerfile contains a full environment for you to be able to build and run the
+# app.
+However, it does not contain a prebuilt copy of the application for  you to use immediately.
+# You will need to use the bash terminal spawned from the docker command above  to build and run
+# the app as follows:

+mvn clean package
+mvn spring-boot:run

-# Check the logs to ensure the container is properly running
+# In a different terminal than the one spawned above, check the logs to ensure the container
-# Re-run until the application started message appears
+# is properly running and wait until the application started message appears.

 docker logs helium-dev

 # test the application
-# the application takes about 10 seconds to start and you may have to run the below command more than once
+# the application takes about 10 seconds to start and you may have to run the below command more than once.
 curl http://localhost:4120/healthz

-# Clean up  - stop and remove the container
+# Clean up  - stop and remove the container.
 docker stop helium-dev
 docker rm helium-dev